7 Types of Workplace Management Theories

-As Taylor proposes in his scientific management theory, you can boost employee productivity by observing work processes and then creating policies recommending best practices.
-Invest in training your employees to be more effective in their roles.
-You will generally find that it boosts their productivity and improves overall on-the-job performance.
+As Frederick Taylor proposed in his scientific management theory, you can boost employee productivity by observing work processes and then creating policies recommending best practices.
+Invest in training for your employees to help them be more effective in their respective roles.
+You will generally find such training boosts their productivity and improves overall on-the-job performance.
 Human relations theory can impact productivity as well, since the attention you give team members and the interest you pay in their performances can increase their productivity.

 Give employees power in making decisions

 Take a cue from the human relations theory by encouraging interpersonal relationships and creating a collaborate environment.
 Give your team members more power in making decisions.
 This could mean giving them more control within their roles or allowing greater contribution to departmental goals and strategies.
 Consider creating sub-groups within your department and allowing those teams greater decision-making abilities to reach organizational goals.

 Research suggests that flattening the hierarchy can increase local innovation and speed up the decision-making process.
 This could mean getting rid of titles or senior positions to inspire a cohesive, collaborative work environment.
 It could also mean empowering team leaders with more decision-making capabilities and eliminating the need to fully move up the chain of command to receive approval on decisions.

 Related: What Makes a Good Leader?
 Best Tips & Growth Strategies